-- Successful completion of 36 hours of the M.S. in Applied Physics and Computer Science degree program coursework: - An overall graduate grade point average of 3.00 in all CNU courses submitted for graduate credit with no more than two grades of C; - Successful completion of the comprehensive examination.
+- Successful completion of 36 hours of the M.S. in Applied Physics and Computer Science degree program coursework. - An overall graduate grade point average of 3.00 in all CNU courses submitted for graduate credit; - · Successful completion of the comprehensive examination.